 Over seventy Private/Independent Colleges and Universities are available to high school graduates within the State of California.
 There are thousands of two- and four-year colleges throughout the country with a wide variety of programs.
 Information on private colleges in California can be found at aiccu.edu.

-California, Shasta Union High School District, and U-Prep Requirements for High School Graduation/College Admission
+California and U-Prep Requirements for High School Graduation/College Admission

-U-Prep Graduation Requirements Aligned to University of California A-G Admission Requirements
+U-Prep Graduation Requirements Aligned to UC and CSU A-G Admission Requirements